 While several studies have collected and examined resident fish (i.e. non-salmonids) for GBT trauma or studied various fish indigenous to the Snake and Columbia rivers in laboratories, several data gaps exist on their life history traits.
 Knowledge on spawning, early life stage development and movement, coping mechanisms for high TDG conditions, foraging needs, and water column preferences for several resident fish are unknown.
 To examine potential risks of TDG thoroughly, more information is needed in regards to this information to determine TDG exposure frequency and magnitude, which can then be translated into potential effects.
 While salmonids are often the focus of research studies in the Snake and Columbia rivers, more information is needed on developing embryos for natural spawning fish that do not return to a hatchery.
-Wild salmonids continue to decline and thus, further research may be necessary to determine if current TDG levels are having an adverse impact on main-stem salmonid spawning in the Snake and Columbia rivers.
+Wild salmonids continue to decline and thus, further research may be necessary to determine if current TDG levels are having an adverse impact on the salmonidsand steelhead populations in the Snake and Columbia rivers as it relates to energetic reserves, behavior, and spawning success.
 Little data exists concerning the impacts of TDG or changes in hydrology of the Snake and Columbia rivers on the anadromous lamprey.